 - A blood test will be done during your treatment.
-Depending on the results and side effects, the treatment might be interrupted if needed. - Some tests might be done to verify the health of your bones.
-Anastrozole could increase the risk of developing osteoporosis and fractures.
+Depending on the results and side effects of the previous treatment, the treatment could be interrupted if needed. - Some tests might be done to verify the health of your bones.
+Letrozole could increase the risk of developing osteoporosis and fractures.
 You could be prescribed vitamin D and calcium in order to maintain your bones in good condition.
 It is important that you eat calcium-rich foods (yogurt, cheese, milk, etc.).